AdobeDocs/experience-manager-core-components.en/help/components/embed.md

 * [Embeddable](#embeddable)
 * [HTML](#html)

+For each type of embeddable, you can define and **ID**.
+This option allows you to specify an HTML ID attribute to allow linking directly to the component.

+* If left blank, a unique ID is automatically generated for you and can be found by inspecting the resulting page.
+* If an ID is specified, it is the responsibility of the author to make sure that it is unique.
+* Changing the ID will result in it also changing in the [Data Layer.](/help/developing/data-layer/overview.md)

 ### URL {#url}

 The simplest embed is the URL.
 Simply paste the URL of the resource you wish to embed in the **URL** field.
 The component will attempt to access the resource and if it can be rendered by one of the processors, it will display a confirmation message below the **URL** field.
 If not, the field will be marked in error.